joneyjavascript/one-hour-game-jam-159/README.md

 # One Hour Game Jam Template

-This is a basic template for make protótipes in one hour game jam.
+This is a basic template for make prototypes in one hour game jam.